AlonFlor/RoboticsProject2023/README.md

 - scenario_with_MCTS.py

-scenario_with_MCTS.py runs a motion planner using Monte Carlo Tree Search to find an efficient series of pushes to declutter a scene, such that at the end the robot can grasp a target object.
+scenario_with_MCTS.py runs a motion planner using Monte Carlo Tree Search to find an efficient series of pushes to declutter a 3D scene, such that at the end the robot can grasp a target object in a bin.

 ### COM projects